f3d-app/f3d/README_libf3d.md

 Use native graphical capabilities for rendering, but unto an offscreen window, which will not appear on screen, practical when generating screenshots.

 * EXTERNAL
 A window where the OpenGL context is not created but assumed to have been created externally.
-To be used with other framework like Qt or GLFW.
+To be used with other frameworks like Qt or GLFW.

 Window let you `render`, `renderToImage` and control other parameters of the window, like icon or windowName.